makeitworkpress/wp-router/README.md

 # wp-router
 Enables developers to add custom routes and templates to their WordPress theme.
 In other Words, you can easily add custom permalinks to your theme such as yourwebsite.dev/custom/ which in order point to a custom template.

+WP Router is maintained by [Make it WorkPress](https://www.makeitworkpress.com/wordpress-solutions/scripts/wp-router/).

 ## Usage
 Include the WP-Router in your plugin, theme or child theme file.
 Require it in your functions.php file or use an autoloader.